- Motor yacht for charter

 Split, a coastal city built on the ruins of a third-century Roman palace, is a bustling hive of activity on the otherwise peaceful Southern Dalmatian coast.
 The second largest city in Croatia, Split is renowned for its café culture and profusion of historical sites from Roman, Venetian and Austrian occupation over the centuries.
 Take a trip to the famous luminescent Blue Cave on the island of Bisevo, anchoring nearby the night before to enjoy this natural wonder before the tourist hordes arrive.

-When is the best time to rent a yacht in Croatia?
+When is the best time for a Croatia yacht rental?

-Where can you visit on a luxury yacht charter in Croatia?
+Where can you visit on a luxury Croatia yacht charter?

 Croatia’s coastline is beautifully laid out for a varied but relaxing superyacht charter, with over 1,000 islands to visit and a number of fascinating and historically important cities to take in.
 Istria in the north is a great place to take in cultural highlights such as music festivals and the city’s ancient Roman ruins.